Tepic International Airport

 Tepic International Airport (Aeropuerto Internacional de Tepic-Riviera Nayarit); officially Aeropuerto Internacional Amado Nervo (Amado Nervo International Airport) is an international airport located in Tepic, Nayarit, Mexico.
 It serves the metropolitan area of Tepic and the entire state of Nayarit.
 It was the base for the regional airline Transportes Aereos de Nayarit before it ceased operations in 1999.

-Previously managed by Aeropuertos y Servicios Auxiliares (ASA), a federal government-owned corporation, administration was handed in 2024 to Aeropuertos Mexicanos, a partner of the private-public entity Grupo Aeroportuario Turístico Mexicano.
-Named after the locally-born poet Amado Nervo, the airport handled 244,531 passengers in 2023 and 211,447 passengers in 2024.
+Previously managed by Aeropuertos y Servicios Auxiliares (ASA), a federal government-owned corporation, administration was handed over in 2024 to Aeropuertos Mexicanos, a partner of the private-public entity Grupo Aeroportuario Turístico MexicanoNamed after the locally-born poet Amado Nervo, the airport handled 211,447 passengers in 2024 and 239,420 passengers in 2025.

 Facilities

 The airport covers an area of approximately 414 ha, with a commercial aviation apron of 16200 m2.
-It features three parking positions and a 2300 m runway, suitable for accommodating narrow-body aircraft such as the Boeing 737 and Airbus A320.
+It features three parking positions and a 3106 m runway, suitable for accommodating narrow-body aircraft such as the Boeing 737 and Airbus A320.
 The official operating hours are from 6:00 to 21:00.
 The airport became part of the Aeropuertos y Servicios Auxiliares (ASA) network in 1991 and was officially designated as an international airport in 2009.

 The terminal provides essential services, including check-in areas, arrivals facilities, car rental services, a restaurant, taxi stands, and a departure concourse with five gates.
 Adjacent to the terminal are parking areas, civil aviation hangars, and designated spaces for general aviation.